 That’s because until now Pokémon comics, animation, and movies have used different translations within the region, to reflect local language and tradition.

 Now Nintendo wants to unify them: Pokémon in Greater China will be officially called 精靈寶可夢, or Jingling Baokemeng in Mandarin (Jingling means “spirit” or “elf,” and Baokemeng is a transliteration of Pokémon).
-Earlier i
+Earlier in Hong Kong, it was 寵物小精靈, Pet Little Elves (or Spirits), while in Taiwan, it was 神奇寶貝, Magic Babies.

 The new nomenclature was not welcomed by gamers in any of the Chinese-language regions.
 But fans in Hong Kong, where the official language is Cantonese, not Mandarin, are the most upset.